 Sorry to go negative right out of the gate but this is often the best advice I can give people.
 I should note that I am not saying give up.
-I am saying that grant funding, funding from foundations or governments or whatever institutional funder you are targeting, might not be the best approach for you.
+I am saying that grant proposals might not be the best approach for you.
 As I mentioned above it is very competitive and and it is also quite time consuming.
 You should make sure you have a competitive advantage (access to foundation board members, a strong network, you have already been invited to submit a proposal, etc.) before pursuing this seriously.

 There are many ways to bring in funds other than grants.
 In fact, the vast majority of money that flows into nonprofits is not from grants at all.
 The number one source of revenue, by far, is earned income (fees for services or selling products) which makes up about 75% of all the money that comes into the sector (think Universities charging tuition, or Hospitals charging fees for medical services).
 Most of the remaining 25% is philanthropy but the majority of philanthropy is also not grants.
 Most philanthropic gifts come from individuals.
 In fact, it isn’t even close: Individuals give about three times more than the Government who give about three times more than Foundations who give about three times more than Corporations.

-2. If you’re going to do it, make sure to do your research.
+2. If you are going to do it, make sure to do your research.

 Prospecting, doing the research on your potential grantmakers before applying, is essential.
 There are a number of resources available to you to help decide if grant funding is right for you.
 One way is to send us a proposal and we will be candid about your chances while suggesting alternative sources of funding.

 For more detailed information and resources related to the foundation sector there are a number of great resources out there.
 For foundation research, there is no greater source of information than the Foundation Center.
 Founded in 1957, they have a number of resources to help you find and identify sources of grant funding.
 Recently, Foundation Center merged with Guidestar to form the organization Candid making it the premier resource for data and other information about the nonprofit sector and a must go for people doing research for their grant proposals.
 ProPublica’s Nonprofit Explorer is another great research.